ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-30/python-mro.md

 (<class '__main__.C'>, <class '__main__.B1'>, <class '__main__.B2'>, <class '__main__.A'>, <class 'object'>)
 ```

-Note that this does not contain any duplicate entries.
+Note that this does not contain any duplicate entries, this is actually guaranteed by the algorithm used.

 ## The role of super

+TODO: super